pulibrary/imagecat-rails/README.md

 Currently, this application can not be deployed with pulbot.
 You must use Capistrano on the command line.

 `BRANCH=branch_name bundle exec cap staging deploy`

+## How to load data

+We want to load in CSV files that contain GuideCards and SubGuides data, which was exported from the legacy version of this application.
+The data lives in the `data` folder of this project.

+To import the GuideCards records: `rake import:import_guide_cards`